Skip to main content

 How long does an ACH transfer take?

-Standard ACH transfers take 1-3 business days.
-Same-day ACH is available for an additional fee and processes within the same business day.
-Weekends and holidays can add delays since ACH doesn't process on non-business days.
+Most ACH transfers land in 1-3 business days.
+Same-day ACH is available for a small fee and—as the name says—processes within the same business day.
+Keep in mind that weekends and holidays can add delays since ACH doesn't run on non-business days.

 Can ACH transfers fail?